wp-plugins/featuring-countcomments/readme.txt

 1. This screenshot shows the extended users table in the Admin Menu.

-2. This picture shows an example widget output in the sidebar.
+2. This picture presents an example widget output in the sidebar.

-3. This screenshot shows the Settings/Featuring CountComments Tab in the Admin Menu.
+3. This screenshot depicts the Settings/Featuring CountComments Tab in the Admin Menu.

 == Upgrade Notice ==

+= 1.40 =

+This is a general code clean-up. - Please note that for Featuring CountComments v1.40 you need at minimum WordPress 3.3.

 = 1.30 =